-We have special arrangements for people affected by recent natural disasters such as a cyclone, flood or fire occuring during the financial year.
-For more information go to www.ato.gov.au and search for 'Natural Disaster'.
+We have special arrangements for people affected by natural disasters such as a cyclone, flood or fire occuring during the financial year.
+For more information go to ato.gov.au and search for 'Dealing with disasters'.

 If your tax records were lost or destroyed, we can help you to reconstruct them, and make reasonable estimates where necessary.